Tullah, Tasmania: Local amenities

-Tullah has a cafe, a post office (no deliveries, reception and sending only, bill payment service and banking), Harcourts Real Estate office, the Tullah Tavern and the Tullah Lakeside Lodge (which both offer accommodation), a teddy bear shop, a woodwork shop, a football oval, and online access centre.
+Tullah has a cafe, a post office (no deliveries, reception and sending only, bill payment service and banking), Tullah Tavern and the Tullah Lakeside Lodge (which both offer accommodation), a teddy bear shop, a woodwork shop, a football oval, and online access centre.

-Mobile telephone service is erratic, more reliable in the northern part of town, and in the hills above town.
-Television reception is fair, and many houses have a satellite TV dish.
-ADSL2 Internet connectivity is available or VSAT satellite link.

 The town is located on the shore of Lake Rosebery.
 Small boats can, with care, be launched into the lake from the boat ramp off the main street, Farrell Street.

 Local attractions

 Animals which can be seen in the area include: wombats, possums, wallabies, the occasional tiger quoll and (rarely) a Tasmanian devil.

 Towns near Tullah include Rosebery, Zeehan, Queenstown, Strahan and Waratah.
 It is also near Cradle Mountain and (via Rosebery) the Montezuma Falls.

 Local lakes include the Mackintosh, Pieman, Murchison, Plimsoll and Herbert.
 Local rivers include the Mackintosh, Sophia (south end of Lake Mackintosh), Murchison, Pieman, Que and Fossey and various tributaries and creeks, such as Animal Creek.

 Nearby are Murchison Dam, and the Sophia Adit, a mine-style tunnel leading to the main Sophia Tunnel which links Murchison Dam with Lake Mackintosh.
 An alternative is the Mackintosh Dam and Tullabardine Dam.
 There are boat ramps into Lake Mackintosh.